MRZGenerator

 Synthetic Images

-When training an MRZ detection model, a large dataset is needed, but such data typically contains personal information, making it difficult to collect.
-To solve this problem, we can use WordCanvas to generate synthetic MRZ images.
+When we want to train an MRZ detection model, we need a large dataset.
+However, these datasets often contain personal information, making them difficult to collect.
+To address this issue, we can use WordCanvas

 from wordcanvas import MRZGenerator